 - write reports and keep financial and statistical records.

-In addition to bonuses, many employers offer a range of benefits including private healthcare, contributory pension, share schemes and life insurance.
+In addition to bonuses, many employers offer benefits including private healthcare, contributory pension schemes, share schemes and life insurance.
 Salaries vary depending on the size of the bank and location.

 Income figures are intended as a guide only.